Ancient History Playlist

 |---|---|

-| Nature of Polity | Hereditary monarchy replacing tribal republics |
+| Nature of Polity | Hereditary monarchy replacing tribal set-ups; Janapadas emerged |

-| King’s Legitimacy | Ritual sacrifices like Rajasuya, Vajapeya, Ashvamedha |
+| King’s Legitimacy | Grand sacrifices ( Rajasuya, Ashvamedha ) as political-religious validation |

-| Assemblies | Sabha, Samiti declined; Vidatha disappeared |
+| Assemblies | Sabha/Samiti declined ; Vidatha disappeared |

 Key Officials and Functions

-| Official | Function |
+| Official | Role |

 |---|---|

-| Purohita | Chief priest, advisor, legitimized rule through rituals |
+| Purohita | Chief Priest and Advisor (Legitimacy/rituals) |

-| Senani | Commander-in-chief of army |
+| Senani | Commander-in-chief; campaigns/defence |

-| Gramani | Village head, collected revenue |
+| Gramani | Village head; order/revenue at local level |

-| Spash | Spy and inspector |
+| Suta | Charioteer and chronicler (genealogies) |

 Fun Facts